 I’ve long since been a fan of “honoring the impulse,” a term coined by Laura Davis in her book, Becoming the Parent You Want To Be.
 Rather than simply jumping to conclusions or doling out discipline, honoring the impulse encourages parents to first determine and acknowledge the motivation behind their kids’ actions.

 In my case, when we paused to see what it was that my toddler was trying to do, we learned that he wasn’t standing up to be a butt or to rebel, but that he was curious about a book on a bedside table and wanted to get a better look.
 If I were to re-do that scene, I would have first pulled him down to safety and said, “Are you trying to see the book on daddy’s bedside table?
 We don’t stand on the bed though because you could fall.
 Maybe we could bring the book closer so you can see it.”

 We don’t have to back down and say standing on the bed is allowed, but we should have acknowledged what he was trying to do instead of disregarding his intentions completely.
 I would bet that most kids misbehave without intending to do so—fewer are the cases when they blatantly defy us to elicit a response, express anger or assert their control.
 More often than not, they just don’t know that some behaviors aren’t okay, or they may have forgotten the rules amidst their excitement and curiosity.

-One big reason I try to honor the impulse is that it reminds me about the reason behind my toddler’s actions and misbehavior.
+I honor the impulse because doing so reminds me the reason behind my toddler’s actions and misbehavior.
 I’m better able to see his true motivation instead of assuming he’s just acting out; and in doing so, I’m better able to address the issue.
 In my example, he just wanted to look at a book.
 Addressing that issue first could easily avoid a flare up (thankfully one that didn’t ensue that day).